 My wish for you this holiday season is no delays, storms, or oversold flights.
-If you are delayed, here are some ideas to keep busy and zen in the airport.
+If you are delayed, here are some ideas to keep busy and relaxed at the airport.

 - You don’t need to shell out thousands of dollars for business or first-class plane tickets to access premium lounges.
 Many airlines sell day passes for domestic flights, and companies like Lounge Pass provide the same service at some international airports.
-Many airports, like Bradley International Airport in Hartford, CT, have a public lounge available to anyone willing to pay for access, while others lounges only welcome American Express Platinum Card holders.
+Many airports, like Bradley International Airport in Hartford, CT, have a public lounge available to anyone willing to pay for access.
+In contrast, others lounges only welcome American Express Platinum Cardholders.

 - Wondering if paying for a lounge experience is worth the cost?
 It depends.
 Ask yourself, how long is the delay, and how crowded is the airport?
 The price to enter the lounge might seem steep, but remember, food and drinks are included, so it might be worth it.